Investors flee into non-U.S. markets as fiscal deal looms-EPFR

 U.S. markets closed early following quiet trading on Christmas Eve and remained closed on the Christmas holiday.

 Demand for the safe-haven 10-year Treasury rose on Wednesday on concerns over the status of the budget talks, with the yield falling to 1.76 percent.
-Yields have since fallen to 1.71 percent in intraday trading Friday ahead of another meeting between President Obama and Democratic and Republican lawmakers.
+Yields have since fallen to 1.71 percent in intraday trading Friday ahead of another meeting between President Obama and and Democratic and Republican lawmakers.

 High-yield "junk" bond funds gained $152 million over the reporting period, reflecting a slightly greater appetite for risk after the funds suffered outflows of $281 million the previous week.